BLOOMINGTON – Meyers Leonard stood near Indiana's basket, dazed.

 The 7-foot-1 Illinois center had just collided with Cody Zeller after fouling Indiana's 6-foot-11 forward early in the second half Thursday at Assembly Hall.

-Zeller and Hoosier would eventually knock out the Illini.
-Zeller scored 22 points, leading No. 23 Indiana to an 84-71 victory.
+Zeller and the Hoosiers would eventually knock out the Illini.
+Zeller scored 22 points, leading No. 23 Indiana to an 84-71 victory in front of 17,389 fans.

 Zeller's basket, while getting fouled by Leonard, capped a 12-2 Hoosiers' run.